zoubohao/Deepurify/README.md

 ## Files in output directory
 - The purified MAGs.
+- time.txt

-- time.txt (The elapsed running time of Deepurify is shown in two columns.
-The first column represents the time taken to infer the taxonomic lineage, while the second column represents the time taken to evaluate the results).
+The elapsed running time of Deepurify is shown in two columns.
+The first column represents the time taken to infer the taxonomic lineage, while the second column represents the time taken to evaluate the results.
+- MetaInfo.txt

-- MetaInfo.txt (This file contains the following columns: MAG name (first column), completeness of MAG (second column), contamination (third column), MAG quality (fourth column), and the potential taxonomic lineage for MAG (fifth column).)
+This file contains the following columns: MAG name (first column), completeness of MAG (second column), contamination (third column), MAG quality (fourth column), and the potential taxonomic lineage for MAG (fifth column).

 ## Minimum System Requirements for Running Deepurify